sarah-ku/ALBA_YTH_arabidopsis/README.md

 Supplementary processed data together with figure source data is available at Reichel et al. 2024.

+You can load general objects into R (GRanges for iCLIP sets, m6A sites, HyperTRIBE results and motifs + other processed data downloaded from Zenodo) using the script: ALBA_project_load_objects.R

 ---

 Description of code for individual analyses: